In this chapter, we will discuss configuring forms for business users.

 For example, the current form has the following formatting rules:

-You may change rules including fonts, colors, sizes, borders, and number formats.
+You can change rules including fonts, colors, sizes, borders, and number formats.

 If you want to set new formatting as default for other users, click SaveToDB, Wizards, Table Format Wizard: